Virginia Tech® home

 • The location of the victim (full physical address, ex.
 Virginia Tech Campus, 575 Beamer Way, Blacksburg, VA);

-• The number of injured;
+• The number of person(s) injured;

-• What happened, if known (brief descripion, ex. fall approximately 10 feet);
+• What happened, if known (brief description);

 • The victim's condition (ex. awake and able to speak, unconscious/unresponsive, bleeding, etc.);

-• The victim's approximate age and gender; and
+• The victim's approximate age and gender;

 • What is being done for the patient (CPR is in progress, controlling bleeding, stabilizing, etc.).